 A healthy support system can be highly beneficial to recovery, whether you struggle with addiction, mental health issues, or just the challenges of life.
-These are the people who cheer us on, give us an ear to listen or shoulder to cry on, and sometimes call us out when we aren’t taking care of ourselves.
+These are the people who cheer us on, give us an ear to listen to or a shoulder to cry on, and sometimes call us out when we aren’t taking care of ourselves.
 These are the people that help us not feel alone.
-Research has shown that a healthy support system can boost our self-esteem, improve our mental and physical health, enhance our resilience to stress, and provide a greater satisfaction of our lives.
+Research has shown that a healthy support system can boost our self-esteem, improve our mental and physical health, enhance our resilience to stress, and provide greater satisfaction in our lives.

 But how do we know who is a “good” apple and who is a “moldy” apple?
-These are some characteristics of what a healthy support may look like:
+These are some characteristics of what healthy support may look like:

-• Listens without judgement
+• Listens without judgment

 • Doesn’t criticize, belittle, or abuse in any way